Last updated: January 18, 2021

 For testing at the Tyendinega Mohawk Territory, please call 613-967-3606.

 Please be aware that, due to high volumes, wait times at the assessment centres can be an hour or more, and test results can take anywhere from 2 to 5 days.

-- Asymptomatic individuals who require testing for select reasons, such as visiting relatives in LTC or for employment purposes, can continue to seek testing at other testing sites if they do not have access to a testing location for asymptomatic individuals.
+- Asymptomatic individuals who require testing for select reasons, such as visiting relatives in LTC or for employment purposes, can continue to seek testing at a COVID-19 assessment centre if they do not have access to a pharmacy testing location for asymptomatic individuals.

 - Select locations of Shoppers Drug Mart continue to provide testing for this purpose, free of charge.